CFMVCarlos/python-mypyc/README.md

-Here's an improved version of your README file.
-I've reorganized some sections for clarity, enhanced readability, and added additional formatting where needed:

----

 # MyPyC Compilation for Python Functions

 This repository demonstrates how to use `mypyc` to compile Python functions into optimized native code, significantly improving performance.